 - The Empire: Go on.
 Gueeesssss....

-- Fackler Scale of FPS Realism - One bullet can pulverise your persona, a shell can explode your engine and a bomb blow your boat up.
+- Fackler Scale of FPS Realism - One bullet can pulverize your persona, a shell can explode your engine and a bomb can blow your boat up.
 You'll die a lot.

 - The Federation: The combined Western Allied command plays this role.

-- Gaming Clan - There are player created squads in the game.
-Many have a structure seperate of the High Command, and occasionally hold conventions.
+- Gaming Clan - There are player-created squads in the game.
+Many have a structure separate from the High Command, and occasionally hold conventions.